-The collection at the Angus L. Macdonald Library has been enhanced over the years by generous gifts, donations and bequests from alumni, faculty and friends of St. Francis Xavier University.
+The collection at the Angus L. Macdonald Library has been enhanced over the years by generous gifts, donations, and bequests from alumni, faculty, and friends of St. Francis Xavier University.
 The Library accepts gifts that contribute to the growth and development of our collection.
 Monetary gifts are particularly welcome as they enable the Library’s collection to remain current, to strengthen subject areas, and to fill gaps in the collection.
-It has become difficult for the library to accept non-monetary gifts such as books and AV material due to space and staff constraints.
+It has become difficult for the library to accept non-monetary gifts due to space and staff constraints.
 While gifts in kind are very much appreciated, the hidden costs of processing a “free” book often exceed the cost of purchasing a book.
 For these reasons, the decision to accept a donation of books cannot be taken lightly.

 For further information, please contact:

 - Carolyn DeLorey, Collections Librarian: email@example.com; 902-867-2343, or

 - Library Administration: firstname.lastname@example.org; 902-867-2267